dreamuth/Jms101/markdown/07-MessageSelectors.md

 ## Message Selectors
 Based on a subset of the SQL92 conditional expression syntax.
+Note:
-Note: You can receive messages only which you are interested in by using message selectors.
+You can receive messages only which you are interested in by using message selectors.
 Only messages whose header or property values match your filter will be delivered to you.
-But message selectors cannot reference message body values (payload)
+But message selectors cannot reference message body values (payload).
+When message selectors are used, the consumer will receive only messages that apply to the specified filter
+When a JMS consumer declares a message selector for a particular destination, the selector is applied only to messages delivered to that consumer.
+Every JMS client can have a different selector specified for each of its consumers.

 #### Message Selectors